 Use your listening skills to your advantage

-Interview success isn’t about randomly singing your own praises ad infinitum – in fact, that’s a big turn-off with recruiters.
-If you’re an introvert, your superior listening skills are your secret weapon.
+Interview success isn’t about randomly and persistently singing your own praises – in fact, that’s a big turn-off with recruiters.
+If you’re an introvert, you may have strong listening skills.
+Use these to your advantage.

 Rest assured that overconfident candidates are likely to shoot themselves in the foot by thinking too much about what they want to say and not enough about what they are being asked.